 Hands-on training for the development of a newspaper and a website.
 Assignments in news gathering and prioritization, news writing, editing, layout and design, photography, advertising sales, office management, and operations in a media-related environment will be emphasized.
 Students will acquire experience using InDesign, Photoshop and other media-related software programs.
-Offered fall term only.
 Prerequisite: Instructor approval.
+Semester Offered Fall